 - Strain or overuse

-If you have joint pain, talk to your doctor about your symptoms.
-He or she will ask you some questions about your health and will do a physical exam.
+If you have joint pain, talk to an orthopaedic doctor about your symptoms.
+They'll ask you questions about your health and perform a physical exam.
 You might also need blood tests or imaging tests to help figure out a diagnosis.